 Travel Information to the San Juan Islands Kayak Tours Near Seattle, Washington

-Our San Juan Islands kayak tours begin from Friday Harbor, Washington.
+Our Seattle area kayak tours begin from Friday Harbor, Washington on San Juan Island.
 Seattle is the main gateway city for travel to San Juan Island.
 Seattle is close enough to Friday Harbor that many of our guests are able to participate on a one day whale watching kayak trip and travel back on the same day.

 You can jump to the main sections of this page by clicking these links:

 - About Friday Harbor and the San Juan Islands – Some general information about this popular travel destination in Washington state near Seattle.